Claire Morissette

 In 1999, she founded Cyclo Nord-Sud, an organization that gives used bikes to third world countries.
 They have shipped over 20,000 bikes to 13 countries.
-In the same year, she also founded Communauto, a car-share company.

 She died on July 20, 2007, aged 57, following a battle with breast cancer.
-In her honour, on June 16, 2008, Montreal's city council voted unanimously to name its De Maisonneuve Boulevard bicycle path after Morissette.
+In her honor, on June 16, 2008, Montreal's city council voted unanimously to name its De Maisonneuve Boulevard bicycle path after Morissette.